Dhaia/MoviesFollower/README.md

 # Try the app

-If you have an Android device, here a [**Direct Link**](https://docs.google.com/uc?export=download&id=1Bh8s-RikywKXhPPdUzjHuw37VzQgDN9F) for you to run this app on your device.
+If you have an Android device, here is a [**Direct Link**](https://docs.google.com/uc?export=download&id=1Bh8s-RikywKXhPPdUzjHuw37VzQgDN9F) for you to run this app on your device.